 Finally, think about the practicalities of accessing the site during the work, and also getting to the main house if you’re project will only impact part of the property.
 You’ll need to discuss with your contractors if pedestrian access may need to be rerouted or change the way vehicles enter the area.
 It is worth noting that if you are carrying out work to your home on a purely DIY basis, CDM regulations do not apply.

-What should I do to manage the risk of accident?
+What should I do to manage the risk of accidents?

 The Health and Safety Executive has the following suggestions of how to ensure risks of the main accident or illness triggers are minimised: